BigPapaKlonas/dit168/CONTRIBUTING.md

 #### Build Docker images
-Navigate to the folder containing the Dockerfile and run
+Navigate to the folder containing the Dockerfile and run.
+This will create a Docker image with name imageName.

 `docker build -t imageName -f Dockerfile .`